IuryAlves/crc-diagram/README.md

 -----------------------------------------
 ```

-Where "Converts html files to markdown" is the responsability of the class
+Where "Converts html files to markdown" is the responsibility of the class
 and "image_uploader" is a colaborator